• Skip to primary navigation

 The most common marketing point for a camera is the number of megapixels.
 This is incredibly misleading.
 The number of megapixels allows you to capture better (larger) photos, yes–but only to a certain extent.
 The only real advantage of having a huge megapixel count is if you are planning to print large-format versions of your photos.

 So, be wary.
-Don’t buy a camera just because it has a higher megapixel count and expect to get better results.
+Don’t buy a camera just because it has a higher megapixel count, and expect to get better results.

-Higher ISO means that your camera will capture more light.
+A higher ISO means that your camera will capture more light.
 This can be good in low-light situations, but it also creates more noise and can blow our photos with bright lighting.
 Different cameras will perform differently based on ISO settings.
-So, if you plan to shoot at low light, you will want to find a camera that has low noise with a high ISO.
+So, if you plan to shoot in low light, you will want to find a camera that has low noise with a high ISO.
 If you’re planning to invest in good lighting, then you’ll want to make sure that your camera performs well with a low ISO.

 Another thing to note is that the camera body you purchase will ultimately be a lesser factor than the lighting and lenses that you choose.
 We’ve written a separate guide on selecting lenses, which you’ll want to check out.